lwhitelock/HuduAPI/README.md

 For more information on what Hudu provides and expects you can look at https://your.hudu.domain/developer/1.0/

-For examples please see my blog: https://mspp.io/category/hudu/
+For examples please see my blog: https://mspp.io/category/hudu/ or this repository https://github.com/lwhitelock/HuduAutomation

 Installation: